RediCloud/docs/docs/command/type_parser.md

 ## How to use

-To use your custom TypeParser, you need to register it it the StringParser object.
+To use your custom TypeParser, you need to register it the StringParser object.

 ```kotlin
 StringParser.customTypeParsers.add(UUIDParser())